X

 That infirmary was where science and horror entwined.
 Under Kane’s orders, faltered workers were subjected to injections of serums and tonics, concocted to sharpen reflexes, deaden pain, and strip away fear.
 But the drugs did more than enhance performance, they dissolved identity.
 Those who survived the injections returned to the mill floor, hollow-eyed and obedient, moving in mechanical unison like puppets on invisible strings.

-When the side effects became too severe; causing seizures, hallucinations, or complete psychological breakdown–these workers were taken deeper in the basement, to a place known as The Chamber.
+When the side effects became too severe; causing seizures, hallucinations, or complete psychological breakdown, the workers were taken deeper in the basement.

 Sylas Grimshaw, the mill manager, enforced the daily operations with brutal efficiency.
 He kept the laborers in line, pushing them harder each day, tracking performance, and identifying “candidates” for the Program.
 He was Kane’s right hand man—cold, calculating, and without mercy.

 By the late 1930s, the Mill’s output had doubled.
 No one questioned how.
 But the townsfolk noticed that families of missing workers never found closure.
 The few who investigated too deeply—journalists, union organizers, curious neighbors—also vanished.
-Viktor and his accomplices kept the operation a secret throughout the 1930s.
+The operation was kept a secret throughout the 1930s.

 To this day, the Lincoln Mill remains haunted—not just by the ghost of Viktor Kane and his tortured workers, but by the legacy of what was done there.
 Visitors claim to hear whispers behind the walls, footsteps echoing in the dark, and the soft creak of chains swinging just out of sight.
 And in the stillness of night, if you listen closely enough, you might just hear them: the forgotten workers of the Lincoln Mill, still dancing on their strings.
 Waiting to be set free.